Introducing the famous 3 Ingredient Christmas Cake (fruit cake) made from mixed fruit, iced coffee and self-raising flour!

 - self-raising flour - or make your own using plain (all-purpose flour), baking powder and salt

-You'll need to start prepping this 3 ingredient Christmas cake 1 day before baking.
-Mix the dried fruit and iced coffee (or liquid substitute) in a large bowl or container and then place in the fridge overnight.
+Start prepping this three-ingredient Christmas cake mixture one day before baking.
+Mix the dried fruit and iced coffee (or liquid substitute) in a large bowl or container and refrigerate overnight.

 This allows the dried fruit to soak up the liquid and become plump... which then results in a beautiful and moist fruit cake when baked.